Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

 \subsection{Reconstruction of $f(R)$}

-The solutions described in last section gives on the opportunity to reconstruct explicitly the functional form of $f(R)$ that allows such a dynamics for a Higgs potential.
-The standard method once again will be to use the modified Friedmann equation (\ref{fee}) and the solutions in equations (\ref{exactscale4}) and (\ref{higgsscalar}) to deduce the functional form of $f(R)$.
-However, treating the friedmann equation (\ref{fee}) requires expressing the scalar field and the interaction potential as a function of the ricci scalar.
-This is not a straightforward task in the case of a higgs potential since the scalar field is given by a hypergeometric function and simplifying the function without any simplifying assumptions is very difficult.
-We study the equation under consideration for a limit such that the allowed dynamics is governed by equation (\ref{exactscale4}), only at late times, i.e., when $t$ is very large. \\
+The solutions described in the last section offers the opportunity to reconstruct explicitly the functional form of $f(R)$ that allows such a dynamics for a Higgs potential.
+The standard method once again will be to use the modified Friedmann Eq. (\ref{fee}) and the solutions in Eq. (\ref{exactscale4}) and Eq. (\ref{higgsscalar}) to deduce the functional form of $f(R)$.
+However, treating the Friedmann equation in Eq.(\ref{fee}) requires expressing the scalar field and the interaction potential as a function of the Ricci scalar.
+This is not a straightforward task in the case of a Higgs potential since the scalar field is given by a hypergeometric function and simplifying the function without any further assumptions is very difficult.
+We study the equation under a late-time approximation, i.e., when $t$ is very large. \\